 |Source: Kaiser Family Foundation, Health Insurance Coverage of the Total Population|

-12 percent of UT residents are uninsured, more than the national average.
-That can be a setback for policyholders.
+9 percent of UT residents are uninsured, equal to the national average.
 A high percentage of uninsured people raises rates for insured people.

 How much should you expect to pay for health care in the Beehive State?
 UT residents spend an average of $5,982 every year on health care expenditures, well below the national average.
 Monthly rates vary person to person, based primarily on these factors: